If you want to hold an event you must give us a Temporary Event Notice (TEN).

 The Temporary Event Notice (TEN) can cover the sale of alcohol, regulated entertainment and/or late night refreshment.

-You can either apply for a standard TEN or a late TEN depending when the event is to be held.
+You can either apply for a standard TEN or a late TEN depending on when the event is to be held.

 You must submit a standard TEN at least 10 clear working days before the day of the event, or five clear working days for a late TEN.